 Originally posted on The Neal Morse Forum on Facebook, May 5th, 2017

 I've spent the last week with Eric Gillette's latest album, The Great Unknown.
-As you all saw in my post after I received it, I ordered it from Eric's website while he was still in Europe with NMB.
+I ordered it from Eric's website while he was still in Europe with The Neal Morse Band.
 To make up for the delay, he sent it with some extras, along with the autograph that each CD that's ordered from his site has.
 But those things don't help me appreciate the album more.
 They help me appreciate him more.

 From the first time I saw Eric in the audition videos on YouTube, I thought, "Who is this guy?
 Why isn't he more famous?
 Why don't I know about him?"
 From the first, I saw Star written all over him.
 I still do.

 This is a great sounding album.
 Very well produced, recorded, and mixed.
 His vocals, in particular, are mixed right in the pocket.
 Not easy for a singer to do when mixing his own voice!
 Trust me, I know.

 And can we talk about that voice?
 That voice, that voice.
 God, I love Eric's voice.
 It's all I can do not to swoon like a teenage girl when I hear that voice.
 If you love Eric's voice like I do, you need to get this album.
 As much as I love it when his voice comes in during The Neal Morse Band's music, and as much as I love their group vocals, the sound of three part harmony with Eric singing all of the parts is nothing short of glorious.